KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 The complete setup with the full code and a condensed explanation is available and linked at the bottom of this article.

 ## Why a Local Spark DevContainer?
-- **Multi-node testing**: Test Data Pipelines on an actual multi-node cluster.
+- **Multi-node testing** — Simulate distributed workloads on a real cluster.
-- **Zero setup**: The environment builds automatically with a single command.
+- **Zero setup** — Launch everything with a single command.
-- **Consistency**: Every developer works with identical Spark configurations.
+- **Consistency** — Every developer shares the exact same config.
-- **Isolation**: No conflicts with other installed software.
+- **Isolation** — Avoid conflicts with local software installs.
-- **Version control**: Environment definitions are committed to the repository.
+- **Version control** — Track environment changes in your repository.

-### Not familiar with DevContainers?
+### New to DevContainers?
-Previously I wrote a mini-series on DevContainers, how to create, improve, and optimize standardized development environments for your team.
-Check out the full series below:
+I’ve written a three-part guide on DevContainers, covering the basics to advanced workflows: Check out the full series below:
 - [DevContainers Introduction: The Ideal Standardized Team Development Environment — Part 1/3](https://krijnvanrooijen.nl/blog/decontainers-the-ideal-team-environment/)
 - [DevContainers Improved: Integrating Code Quality Checks for Continuous Feedback — Part 2/3](https://krijnvanrooijen.nl/blog/devcontainers-add-code-quality-tools/)
 - [DevContainers Mastered: Automating Manual Workflows with VSCode Tasks — Part 3/3](https://krijnvanrooijen.nl/blog/devcontainers-automate-workflow-tasks/)